-When your employees log into the social intranet, they will want to do things for themselves … like improving their employee profiles, focusing on organizational principles, taking a self-paced training, etc. Employee self-service should be encouraged, and your homepage should present content in a manner that makes it easy for employees to access what they are looking for.
+When your employees log into the intranet, they will want to do things for themselves, like updating their employee profiles, create a wiki, or watch training resources.
+Employee self-service should be encouraged, and your homepage should present content in a manner that makes it easy for employees to access what they are looking for.

 13. Collaboration tools.

 Collaboration should be a primary focus at any organization, because it leads to better ideas, solutions, and increased productivity.
-While there are many ways to facilitate collaboration on your intranet, you should ensure that collaboration tools are present right on the homepage.
-New blogs, for example, can be edited by numerous employees when they’re presented right up front.
+While there are many ways to facilitate collaboration on your intranet, you should ensure that collaboration tools are present on the homepage.

 14. Training materials.

-Onboarding new employees can be a stressful process, especially when managers don’t have the time for hours of training.
-Use the intranet to your advantage, and make the training materials easy to find.
+Onboarding new employees can be stressful, especially when time is not on your managers’ side.
+Use the intranet to your advantage and make the training materials easy to find.
 Intranet training materials don’t need to be lengthy or intensely detailed, as new employees will be learning a lot on the job.
-As long as you can create reference materials that are easy to review and give them a small section on the homepage, you’ll be on the right track.
+As long as you can create reference resources that are easy to review and accessable on a small section on the homepage, you’ll be on the right track.

 15. Quick links.